List of Elemental Gelade characters: Flag of Blue Sky characters

-The Edel raid of Shinga and Achea, she is a Shichikou-hoju and her family has been serving the royal family for generations.
-Shinga's death affected her greatly since the purpose of the attack was to kidnap her, but she hides it by acting cold.
-Her Gelade is Onyx black and her weapon form is a sword which absorbs sun light, when it moves it looks like a sword dance.
-She's very skilled with throwing knives.
+The Edel raid of Shinga and Achea, she is a Shichikou-hoju whose family has been serving the royal family for generations.
+Shinga's death affected her greatly, since the purpose of the attack was to kidnap her, but she hides it by acting cold.
+Her Gelade is onyx black and her weapon form is a sword which absorbs sunlight and resembles a sword dance when it moves.
+She is very skilled with throwing knives.